Surefire10/picturethis/README.md

-PictureThis is an implementation of an image-based graphical password full stack authentication system.
-The Backend is a SpringBoot application while the frontend is an Angular 15 application.

-This web app is meant to add an additional layer of security to your standard username and password combination while also being easier to remember than other text-based verification methods like security questions, etc.
+PictureThis is meant to add an additional layer of security to your standard username and password combination while also being easier to remember than other text-based verification methods like security questions, etc.

 <h3> How it works:</h3>